 Carcassonne has a silly amount of expansions, including a PC version on Steam.
-With 10 official expansions and shelves and shelves of original games and smaller expansions, it’s going to be difficult to go through all of them.
+With 10 official expansions and shelves and shelves of original games and smaller expansions, you’ve got some serious options.
 My favorite ones tend to be ones that add slight rule changes or add additional scoring systems that alter how I would normally play.

 I really enjoy Carcassonne.
 It’s a simple game that I can get a lot of non-gamer friends into and with the added expansions, there’s always a new way to play, making it one of the most-often-played games during a meetup.
 It’s also one of my favorites for on-the-go and as a warm-up for bigger games.
 With so many playthroughs, the expansions help keep an amazing game fresh and exciting every time it’s pulled off the shelf.

 We’re going to go through the expansions in the chronological order they were released since that affects their current availability, but also can give you some idea of the history of the game.
-We haven’t ranked them based on our preference, but we have given each a star rating.
-(Just a note: Z-Man Games is currently rereleasing some of these expansions and not others, so availability may be limited on certain titles.)
+(Just a note: Z-Man Games is currently re-releasing some of these expansions and not others, so availability may be limited on certain titles.)

 The first place to start when delving into the expansions is most likely going to be with the first and second large expansions.
 They are the most faithful to the original game without adding too many extras and are generally the most well-received and easiest to get into out of all of the expansions.